phoenixframework/phoenix/guides/deployment/heroku.md

 We need to compile static assets for a successful Phoenix deployment.
 The [Phoenix static buildpack](https://github.com/gjaldon/heroku-buildpack-phoenix-static) can take care of that for us, so let's add it now.

-_Skip this step if you do not have any static assets (i.e. you created your project with the `--no-webpack --no-html` flags)._
+_Go the the next step if you do not have any static assets (i.e. you created your project with the `--no-webpack --no-html` flags)._

 ```console